ArvinSKushwaha/my_favorite_plot/README.md

 so if you feel like taking a peek at what's going on under the hood, go for it!

 Note that this code only supports 1 spatial dimension and 1 time dimension for plotting as of now.
 Support for higher dimensions may be added in the future.

+The module used in this project is being expanded on over at <https://github.com/ArvinSKushwaha/sptdiag>.